PanGalacticTech/project_template/[1]requirements_capture.md

 > HL.8.
 Power Board will have 5 * 12v outputs from 12v Bus. <br>
 > HL.9.
 Power Board will have 5 * 5v outputs from 5v Bus. <br>
 > HL.10.
 Power board will be protected from reversed supply voltages <br>
 > HL.11.
-Power Board will be protected from over-current conditions by a fuse <br>
+Power Board will be protected from over-current conditions <br>
 > HL.12.
 Power Board must have same screwholes as version 1 to aid in assembly <br>